mincely/overtime-calendar/README.en.md

 - Packaging targets Windows only (`nsis` + `portable`).
 For macOS / Linux, swap `build.win` in `package.json` for the target platform; the code itself is cross-platform.
 - The Sticky Notes integration relies on Windows `%APPDATA%` paths and `.exe` launching, so it needs rework on other platforms.
 - Holiday data comes from a community-maintained dataset and isn't guaranteed to match official announcements exactly.

-## License

-Not specified.
-If you plan to open-source it, add one (MIT is the least hassle); otherwise keep the repository private.